nunocunha/league-of-random/README.md

 ### Lint

-Run `npm run lint` to lint the project with [ESLint](https://eslint.org/docs/latest/).
+Run `npm run test:lint` to lint the project with [ESLint](https://eslint.org/docs/latest/).

 ### Development server

-Run `npm run serve` to run the application on a dev server.
+Run `npm run start` to run the application on a dev server.
 Navigate to `http://127.0.0.1:50000/`.
 The application will automatically reload if you change any of the source files.

 ### Unit tests